local-first-web/state/docs/how.md

 Let's assume you have an application that works with one or more JSON documents.
 For example, a single "document" might represent a task list, a row in a spreadsheet-like table, or a chat conversation.

-Cevitxe exposes a repository of documents to your application as a **Redux store**.
+`@localfirst/state` exposes a repository of documents to your application as a **Redux store**.
 Internally, each one is represented by both a snapshot of its current state and a history of Automerge changes.

 ### Networking

-In the background, whenever you are online, Cevitxe connects to any peers that are using the same repository, sending out a stream of changes as the user modifies the dataset, and applying incoming changes from peers.
+In the background, whenever you are online, `@localfirst/state` connects to any peers that are using the same repository, sending out a stream of changes as the user modifies the dataset, and applying incoming changes from peers.

-To discover peers, Cevitxe provides a lightweight [relay](https://github.com/local-first-web/relay) service.
+To discover peers, you can use [@localfirst/relay](https://github.com/local-first-web/relay) service.

 ### Persistence